danrot/master-thesis/01_introduction.md

 This chapter will introduce the current situation of Sulu in more detail.
 Figure 1.1 presents the dependencies as a layer digram.
 On top is our project, which makes use of some components from the Symfony CMF.
-The Symfony CMF, an open source project initiated by the swiss agency Liip[^9], depends on Symfony and PHPCR.
+The Symfony CMF, an open source project initiated by the Swiss agency Liip[^9], depends on Symfony and PHPCR.
 PHPCR is just an interface for accessing a content repository.
 Sulu uses Jackalope as a concrete implementation, for which two transport layers are available, one for Doctrine DBAL and one for Jackrabbit.